johnbalvin/gozillow/readme.md

             },
         }
         zoomValue := 2
-        //pagination is for the list that you see at the right when searching, it's not required you iterate over all the pages because
+        //pagination is for the list that you see at the right when searching
-        //zillow sends the whole data on the map results at once on the first page
+        //you don't need to iterate over all the pages because zillow sends the whole data on mapresults at once on the first page
-        //however the maximum result zillow returns is 500, so if the full result from the map is 500 you probably need to increase the zoom value
+        //however the maximum result zillow returns is 500, so if mapResults is 500
-        //or apply other filter to get all the results, pagination won't help pagination := 1
+        //try playing with the zoom or moving the coordinates, pagination won't help because you will always get at maximum 500 results pagination := 1
         _, fullResult, err := gozillow.SearchSold(pagination, zoomValue, coords, nil)
         if err != nil {